kantuni/CP3/Chapter 1/Exercise 1.2.3.md

 9.

-10. Let’s define a ‘special word’ as a lowercase alphabet followed by two consecutive digits.
-Given a string, replace all ‘special words’ of length 3 with 3 stars “\*\*\*”, e.g.
+10. Let's define a 'special word' as a lowercase alphabet followed by two consecutive digits.
+Given a string, replace all 'special words' of length 3 with 3 stars "\*\*\*", e.g.
-  S = “line: a70 and z72 will be replaced, aa24 and a872 will not”
+  S = "line: a70 and z72 will be replaced, aa24 and a872 will not"
   should be transformed into:
-  S = “line: \*\*\* and \*\*\* will be replaced, aa24 and a872 will not”.
+  S = "line: \*\*\* and \*\*\* will be replaced, aa24 and a872 will not".

   ```java
   class Main {